 Dr Erik Landhuis and Professor Charles Crothers together with Associate Professors Erica Hinckson and Dr Wendy Wrapson from the Centre for Child Health Research, NIPHMHR, Health and Environmental Sciences, are exploring digital media use by New Zealand children and adolescents, and investigating the health and social consequences of digital media use by this population.

-Jane Verbitzky's current research focuses on Antarctic governance.
+Jane Verbitsky's current research focuses on Antarctic governance.
 Because of the lack of a sovereign government in Antarctica, the continent is governed through a unique, multilateral condominium governance system known as the Antarctic Treaty System (ATS).

-"Tourism in Antarctica has increased significantly since the 1980s, but I have argued that ATS tourism initiatives have not kept pace with real-time changes."
+Tourism in Antarctica has increased significantly since the 1980s, but she has argued that ATS tourism initiatives have not kept pace with real-time changes.

 She says that the Consultative Parties need to urgently address and rectify this situation (preferably through a dedicated Tourism Convention) in order to maintain their legitimacy as the self-designated stewards of Antarctica.

 Jane's Antarctic research also lies in cosmopolitan democracy and environmental justice, and how these ideas relate to the composition of the ATS decision-making group and to Antarctica's role and status in the international system.

 She says there are compelling, unanswered questions around these cryopolitical issues — like whether Antarctica is an international commons, a global commons, or a Common Heritage of Mankind?
 And is the ATS the most appropriate governance system for the continent, or should Antarctic governance be overseen by the United Nations as the most globally representative inter-governmental organisation?